-Degree students must repeat required courses for which they received a grade of less than B-.
+Students must achieve satisfactory academic progress by maintaining the minimum GPAs for the program.
+PsyD students must repeat required and elective courses for which they received a grade of less than B-.
 Students may repeat courses to improve their grades, but only two courses may be repeated, and no course may be repeated more than once.
 A PsyD student earning an F in any course will be dismissed from the university, as will a student whose GPA falls below a 3.0.

 Admission and degree candidacy in the graduate program may be rescinded for reasons other than inadequate academic progress at any point in the program following admission (see Progression Requirements below).
-If, in the judgment of the PsyD Clinical Training Committee and the Psychology Graduate Committee, the best interests of the student and/or profession require that the student select a different program or withdraw from the graduate program entirely, the student shall be so informed by the Director of Clinical Training.
+If, in the judgment of the PsyD Program Committee and the Psychology Graduate Committee, the best interests of the student and/or profession require that the student select a different program or withdraw from the PsyD program entirely, the student shall be so informed by the Director of Clinical Training.
 Every effort will be made to make such a decision at the earliest point in the student's tenure.
-A written summary of the Graduate committee's reasons for requiring a change in student status will be provided to the student and maintaining in the student's official record.
+A written summary of the Graduate Committee's reasons for requiring a change in student status will be provided to the student and maintained in the student's official record.